Theatre Conservatory Instructors

 is an accomplished actor, vocalist and educator.
 She has been inspiring young actors at SCR for more than 12 years including musical direction for the last nine Summer Players shows and the creation of musical theatre classes for the advanced teen students and Summer Acting Workshop.
 Armed with a BA in acting and musical theatre form CSU-Fullerton, McNally has been a guest artist at the Hollywood Bowl for 13 years and has performed with such greats as Patti LuPone and Kristen Chenoweth.
 She has worked at the Pasadena Playhouse, Segerstrom Center for the Arts and the Honda Center and was the headliner for many Concert Under the Stars

 for CSUF.
 Her favorite roles have included Little Red in Into the Woods

 and Rona in Spelling Bee

 .
-Her concert and cabaret credits are extensive, including two sold-out solo concerts this season at the Cerritos Center for the Performing Arts.
+Her concert and cabaret credits are extensive, including two sold-out solo concerts at the Cerritos Center for the Performing Arts.
 When she is not performing, McNally also shares her passion for acting and voice with students at Tri-School Theatre, St. Juliana School and Disneyland, where she is a teaching artist for Disney Performing Arts.
+Learn more about her.

 is an actor, playwright and theatre instructor.
-In 2014, she had the pleasure of being assistant director on the critically acclaimed production of The Long Road Today/El Largo Camino de Hoy
+In 2014, she had the pleasure of being assistant director on SCR's critically acclaimed production of The Long Road Today/El Largo Camino de Hoy

 .
 Her directorial work was recognized by the California Educational Theatrical Association in 2013, when her production of Our Town